ulf5/urlq/README.md

 urlq -d "my%20encoded%20string"
 ```

-Handling of spaces as plus is also available in the relevant parts of the url.
+Handling of spaces as plus (and vice versa) is also available in the relevant parts of the url.

 ## License